na-na-hi/renget/archive/99iee.md

 350 H: Phoenixes and Dragons break away peacefully from Diarnuit 351 H: Stadt Des Feuers is formed, with Kohryu Shenloong as its first leader.
 501 H: Last of the Polarian Valkyries dies in peace.
-582 H: Guild Tempus is formed with Chromus Kronoious as its first Guild Leader, setting up in Elysium; an area middling Diarnuit and Polaria.
-The Guild's main objective is to protect travelers and remote towns from banditry and robbery.
+582 H: Guild Tempus is formed with Chromus Kronoious as its first Guild Leader, with its primary purpose being to travelers and remote towns from banditry and robbery.
-593 H: Sora Tokino is born in Holopolis
+593 H: Sora Tokino is born in Holopolis.
 610 H: King Covigo ascends the throne from his father, the former King Covaki.
 611 H: Covernius appears in King Covigo's dream to tell him to establish an order of extraordinary people across Aurorai.
 616 H: The Order of Iridescent Guardians ia formed by King Covigo, selecting Sora Tokino as its first member of many